1.10 PEACE & LOVE: Management of soft-tissue injuries (online course)

-This 8-hour online course presents the best practices on the management of soft tissue injuries, stemming from the latest scientific research.
-Results from over 80 systematic reviews and expert consensus statements are analysed and summarised into relevant clinical applications.
+This 8-hour online course presents the best practices in the management of soft-tissue injuries, stemming from the latest scientific research.
+Results from over 80 systematic reviews and expert consensus statements are analyzed and summarized into relevant clinical applications.
 The course explores the theoretical foundations and empirical evidence about tissue healing from immediate care (PEACE) to subsequent management (LOVE).
-It includes close to 3 hours of video presentations, a wide range of downloadable educational tools, as well as 4 case studies.
+It includes close to 5 hours of video presentations, a wide range of downloadable educational tools, as well as 4 case studies.
 The rationale, timing and practical applications of the PEACE & LOVE approach are discussed.
-Your patients presenting with soft tissue injuries will thank you for getting them back to their normal activities faster, and with better long-term outcomes!
+Your patients presenting with soft-tissue injuries will thank you for getting them back to their normal activities faster, and with better long-term outcomes!

 After the course, participants will be able to, based on the most recent scientific evidence:

-- Determine for which reasons, for which grades and types of injuries, at which moments, through which means and with which types of patients to use modalities that promote the protection or rather the adaptation of soft tissues;
+- Determine for which reasons, for which grades and types of soft-tissue injuries, at which moments, through which means and with which types of patients to use modalities that promote protection or adaptation of soft tissues;

 - Connect the scientific evidence and clinical practices relative to elevation, anti-inflammatory modalities, compression, reloading of the musculoskeletal system as well as cardiovascular activity and rehabilitation exercises;

-- Educate patients on the adverse effects of overinvestigation, overmedicalisation, overmedication and unnecessary passive modalities;
+- Educate patients on the adverse effects of overinvestigation, overmedicalization, overmedication and unnecessary passive modalities;

 - Use reliable and evidence-based criteria to guide patients toward medical investigation, when needed, as well as to adapt their therapeutic approach according to the information obtained through medical imaging results;

-- Adopt behaviours conducive to the establishment of a strong therapeutic alliance with patients, and to the adoption of an optimistic attitude toward the favourable evolution of musculoskeletal pathologies;
+- Adopt behaviors conducive to the establishment of a strong therapeutic alliance with patients, and to the adoption of an optimistic attitude toward the favorable evolution of musculoskeletal pathologies;

 - Master and teach the physiological and psychological benefits of movement, physical and cardiovascular activity, strength, mobility and proprioception exercises as well as early reloading on healing musculoskeletal injuries, tissue adaptation and health;

-- Use the most appropriate dosage to quantify mechanical stress and prescribe exercises that are individualised to the patient and their signs and symptoms; and
+- Use the most appropriate dosage to quantify mechanical stress and prescribe exercises that are individualized to patients and their signs and symptoms; and

-- Avoid the pitfalls of normativity in the face of purported statistical "normal" distributions frequently described and prescribed toward measures of range of movement, strength, motor control and proprioception.
+- Avoid the pitfalls of normativity in the face of purported statistical "normal" distributions relative to range of motion, strength, motor control and proprioception.

 Total learning time = 8 hours